balvig/chili/README.md

 - Where to get the database.yml file from?
 - Rspec generators don't namespace properly
 - Need to use DSL branch from deface
+- Have to restart server when adding overrides

 ## Docs...